mattrussi/gitlab-com-runbooks/howto/sharding.md

 #### Improvements for this script/process
 * Auto log to a file without the need for `tee`
 * Dynamic wait time
+* Error handling
+  * One example, we query all projects at the start, and then query each project id later, if the project doesn't exist that second time, the script bails
 * Detect job failures so we aren't waiting unnecessarily
 * https://gitlab.com/gitlab-org/gitlab-ee/issues/9563
 * https://gitlab.com/gitlab-org/gitlab-ee/issues/9534